Formality properties of finitely generated groups and Lie algebras: Introduction

-\begin{thm} Let $G$ be a finitely generated, torsion-free nilpotent group. \begin{enumerate} \item Suppose $G$ is a $2$-step nilpotent group with torsion-free abelianization.
-Then $G$ is filtered-formal. \item Suppose $G$ is filtered-formal.
-Then the universal enveloping algebra $U(\gr(G;\k))$ is Koszul if and only if $G$ is abelian. \end{enumerate} \end{thm}
+\begin{theorem} Let $G$ be a finitely generated, torsion-free nilpotent group. \begin{enumerate} \item If $G$ is a $2$-step nilpotent group with torsion-free abelianization, then $G$ is filtered-formal. \item Suppose $G$ is filtered-formal.
+Then the universal enveloping algebra $U(\gr(G;\k))$ is Koszul if and only if $G$ is abelian. \end{enumerate} \end{theorem}

-As mentioned previously, nilpotent quotients of finitely generated filtered-formal groups are filtered-formal.
-In particular, each $n$-step, free nilpotent group $F/\Gamma_n F$ is filtered-formal.
+As mentioned in \S\ref{subsec:propagate}, nilpotent quotients of filtered-formal groups are filtered-formal; in particular, each $n$-step, free nilpotent group $F/\Gamma_n F$ is filtered-formal.
 A classical example is the unipotent group $U_n(\Z)$, which is known to be filtered-formal by Lambe and Priddy \cite{Lambe-Priddy82}, but not graded-formal for $n\geq 3$.

-In this context, Theorem \ref{thm:intro fieldextension} recovers a result of Cornulier \cite{Cornulier14}, who showed that the filtered-formality of a finite-dimensional nilpotent Lie algebra is independent of the ground field.
+In \cite{Cornulier14}, Cornulier showed that the filtered-formality of a finite-dimensional nilpotent Lie algebra is independent of the ground field, thereby answering a question of Johnson \cite{Jo}.
+The much more general Theorem \ref{thm:intro fflie} allows us to recover this result in Proposition \ref{prop:carnot}.